RollandMichael7/XBeeIOC/README.md

 node to set their PAN IDs to the same value of your choosing.
 Also give each sensor a unique Node Identifier (NI).
 Enter your node identifiers into ```python/xstick/xstickTCP.py``` in the ```node_ids``` array, and set the port and baud rate for your XStick.
 Note that if the port file is not accessible to your account, you may need to use ```sudo``` to run the server.
-After setting these variables, the script is ready to run; the IOC will work only as long as this script is running, so keep it running in the background: ``` (sudo) nohup python3 xstickTCP.py & ```
+After setting these variables, the script is ready to run; ~~the IOC will work only as long as this script is running, so keep it running in the background: ``` (sudo) nohup python3 xstickTCP.py & ```~~.
+Currently, the Digi XBee module will complain that it can not determine operating mode if the script is run in the background.

 ## Setting up the IOC ##
 Edit XBeeApp/Db/xbee.substitutions to set the PV names, sensor numbers, and forward links.
 The PORT should always be